Back to stories list

 A girl opening a wooden window.

-Zamab ge a kai Zama is great!
+Zamas ge a kai!
+Zama is great!

 Written by Michael Oguttu